AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/installation.md

 ![Edge dialog window *border](https://cdn.adtidy.org/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_edge1.png)

-Alternatively, you install AdGuard Browser extension for Edge from the [Chrome Web Store](https://agrd.io/extension_chrome).
-Open its web page in your Edge browser and select *Allow extensions from other stores* in the banner at the top of the page.
+Alternatively, you can install AdGuard Browser extension for Edge from the [Chrome Web Store](https://agrd.io/extension_chrome).
+Open its web page in your Edge browser and select *Allow extensions from other stores* on the banner at the top of the page.

 ![Edge banner on the Chrome Web Store *border](https://cdn.adtidy.org/content/Kb/ad_blocker/browser_extension/edge_banner.jpg)